 “Once you fully implement your businesses, you’re an Alternative Treatment Center for business, and prove you can serve patients, awardees would be eligible to apply for expansion,” he added.
 “It will incentivize those who can move quickly.”

-It was approved unanimously 5-0.
+The NJCRC approved it unanimously 5-0.

 Brown explained some companies want to change their proposed location.
 He said it’s not uncommon for ATCs to change locations during the permitting process.
 Vertically integrated licenses have 18 months to launch, while dispensaries have 12 months to be launched.